TencentARC/ArcNerf/docs/tests.md

 We set default cfg file path at `__init__.py`.
 You can change it and tests will read the config from it.

+Many of the tests on `geometry` or `model` will save visible results in the result dir.

 ------------------------------------------------------------------------
 # tests_common
 Tests for common class.
 Directly obtained from `common_trainer` project.